platzhaltr/flatlinr/README.md

 			- Spanish
 			- English

-Now we want to break this file into the following structure
+You want to break the file into the following structure

 	Library
 		- Room
 			- Shelf

-in which a file can multiple rooms, and each room can have multiple shelfs.
-That means that each node represents a type of records.
+in which a library can have multiple rooms, and each room can have multiple shelves.

-But as you can see some shelves are properly indentend but others are shelves are delimited using a semicolon. **Flatlinr** to the rescue.
-It helps you keeping sane.
-Once you have defined the structure of the file, **FlatlinrIterator** will take care of traversing the tree for you.
+**Flatlinr** helps you to keep sane.
+Once you have defined the structure of the file, instantiate a **FlatlinrIterator**, which will take care of traversing the tree for you.
 All you have to do is to use the iterator interface and react on the various record identifiers.

 ```java
 /**